-Torque supports per job proloque and epiloque scripts when using the qsub -1 option.
+Torque supports per job prologue and epilogue scripts when using the \underline{qsub} -1 option.
 The syntax is:

+'''

-qsub -l prologue=<prologue script path> epilogue=<epilogue script path> <script>.
+qsub -l prologue=<prologue_script_path> epilogue=<epilogue

+script path> <script>.

+'''

 The path can be either relative (from the directory where the job is submitted) or absolute.
 The files must be owned by the user with at least execute and read privileges, and the permissions must not be writeable by group or other.